-Assistant professor of English and chair of English
+Assistant Professor of English and Chair of English Department

 Study abroad at Harlaxton College, Grantham, England